-Guide covering attractions, places to stay, restaurants, recreation, shopping and entertainment in Niagara for the mobility impaired, with 99% of the venues personally audited by site owners Linda Crabtree and Eileen Zarafonitis.
+Guide covering attractions, places to stay, restaurants, recreation, shopping and entertainment in Niagara for the mobility impaired, with the vast majority of the venues personally audited by site owners Linda Crabtree and Eileen Zarafonitis.

 Accessible Playgrounds

 Province-by-province listings of inclusive playgrounds.
 It's a fantastic idea, but coverage appears patchy.